Best Coffee Makers iMore 2021

 Whether you're brand new to coffee or have been living off of its sweet, sweet buzz since high school, you've probably had a horrific cup of mud at some point or another.
 Avoid that nasty swill or the long lines at your local coffee shop with one of these excellent coffee makers that'll have you looking forward to your morning cup o' joe every day.
-From capsule-based solutions, to filter coffee favorites, we've got the perfect coffee-making solution to suit you.
+While smart coffee makers are becoming increasingly popular, we're keeping things more analog with choices from capsule-based solutions.
+To filter your coffee favorites, we've got the perfect options to suit you.

 - Top pick: Bonavita Connoisseur 8-Cup One-Touch Coffee Maker